RERA & Real Estate Agents

 • Make an incorrect statement – oral, written, visual.

-• Represent that services are of a particular standard.
+• Representing that services are of a particular standard.

-• Represent that the promoter or himself has approval or affiliation which such promoter or himself does not have.
+• Representing that the promoter or himself has approval or affiliation which such promoter or himself does not have.

 • Permit publication of advertisement in newspaper or otherwise of services not intended to be offered.

-• Agent needs to facilitate possession of all documents to the allottee at the time of booking.
+• The agent needs to facilitate the possession of all documents to the allottee at the time of booking.

 Leave a Reply